Learning More About Personal Branding Strategy: Tips for Success

 Something you should consider is creating a personal website.
-Yes, I have my own site, and you can take a peek here, as an example.
 Creating a site allows you to show other aspects of your personality.

 Also, while social media is where most people will see you when you create a personal brand website, you fully control the message.
 Your site should complement your social media profiles visually and in the content you share.
 Remember, this is the authentic you — so that should be consistent from one platform to another.